 Ok, so here’s the deal: I LOVE holiday cards.
 I really do.
 It’s probably my favorite part of the holidays.
 I use sticky-tak to hang them all around the mantle.
 I call it the “wall of love”.

 But when it comes to sending out ours… it bites me in the butt every year.
 Even if I order them early!
 Writing out all those addresses, doing the stamps, licking all those envelopes.
 It takes so much time!

 Hence, I’ve learned to order them pre-addressed — with both my return address and the recipient’s address.
 You can also go the distance and have your cards mailed for you (yes, it’s a little pricey).
 Most of the big companies will do this, like Shutterfly/Tinyprints and Minted.
 Also, it removes several days from the total time required to do cards.
 Perfect if you’re a last minute person like me!

 Do you have houseguests coming for the holidays?
 Listen up.
 Everyone needs a job in this world, so give it to them.

 If everything falls on you, delegate!
 Do not be the martyr hostess.
 Remember, the holidays are a team effort.
 Everyone helps.
 Whether it’s wrapping, cooking, cleaning, planning, driving — ask your houseguests to help.

-Be specific: I need you (dad) to clean the guest room and guest bath in preparation for your family.
+Be specific: I need you (husband) to clean the guest room and guest bath in preparation for your family.
 I need you (grandma) to make dinner on Tuesday night while I’m late at a meeting.
-I need you (mother-in-law) to plan the menu for Christmas Eve.
+I need you (sister) to plan the menu for Christmas Eve.
 I need you (competent teenaged niece) to wrap some gifts.
 Can you (grandpa) pick the kids up from school on Friday?